Alex-AK/portfolio_v3/client/content/pages/about.md

 ## Values

 I'm interest in working on building ethical and altruistic products.
-Here are some values that align with in my work.
+Here are some values that align with my work.

 - Mission driven organizations and products
 - Strong communication and transparency